ehlerorngard/tavola/README.md

 2. Start the server by typing in your terminal `node server.js`.

-3. To seed the database, make sure you have [Sequelize-CLI](https://www.npmjs.com/package/sequelize-cli).
+3. To seed the database, make sure you have [Sequelize-CLI](https://www.npmjs.com/package/sequelize-cli) installed.
    In your terminal type `sequelize db:seed:all`

-4. Now you're all set, you just need to open your browser and in the browser's address bar type localhost:3000
+4. Now you're all set: you just need to open your browser and set the url to localhost:3000.

 ## Technologies Used ##